China–Ethiopia relations

 People's Republic of China–Ethiopia relations were established in 1970.
-Ethiopia has an embassy in Beijing and the People's Republic of China has an embassy in Addis Ababa.
-By 2016-2018, Chinese direct investment (FDI) in Ethiopia had reached US$4 billion and bilateral trade had grown to $5.4 billion.
+Ethiopia has an embassy in Beijing and the People's Republic of China (PRC) has an embassy in Addis Ababa.

+China's bilateral relationship with Ethiopia is one of its most prioritized in Africa and China believes Ethiopia is particularly significant in peace and security within east Africa.
+Relations are longstanding, with Chinese direct investment (FDI) in Ethiopia reaching US$4 billion and bilateral trade growing to $5.4 billion by 2016-2018.

 History

 It is not precisely known when China and Ethiopia first made direct contact.
-The sinologist A. Hermann believed that a live rhinoceros that arrived at the court of the Chinese Emperor Ping from the country of the "Agazi" or "Agazin" between AD 1 and 6 came from the Horn of Africa; however other sinologists locate that country far closer to China, perhaps in Malaysia, India or Indonesia.
-Ethiopian expert Richard Pankhurst is certain that by the Tang dynasty (618–907) "the Chinese were acquainted with at least part of the Horn of Africa and were trading indirectly if not directly with the Somali coast."
+The sinologist A. Hermann believed that a live rhinoceros that arrived at the court of the Chinese Emperor Ping from the country of the "Agazi" or "Agazin" between AD 1 and 6 came from the Horn of Africa.
+Ethiopian expert Richard Pankhurst is certain that by the Tang dynasty (618–907) "the Chinese were certainly acquainted with the Horn of Africa."
 From that period onwards, China traded with not only Ethiopia and the Horn, but with the peoples of the Eastern African coast, obtaining elephants' tusks, rhinoceros horns, pearls, the musk of the civet cat, ambergis, and slaves.
 Starting in the Yuan dynasty the Chinese began to increasingly trade directly with Africans, which is attested not only in contemporary documents, but from archeological finds of Chinese coins and porcelain.

+Despite this early commercial contact, neither side showed much interest in diplomatic activity with one another until the twentieth century.
+China was one of only five governments which refused to recognize Italy's conquest of Ethiopia.
+Relations were poor during the Haile Selassie era, when Ethiopia was allied with the western powers in the Cold War.
+During the Korean War, Ethiopia's Kagnew Battalion under the United Nations Command fought the PRC's People's Volunteer Army at the Battle of Pork Chop Hill.
+PRC support with arms and military training for the Eritrean Liberation Front also contributed to tension between the countries.